-You may not play sports in any public areas or hallways of any residential building, including, but not limited to rollerblading, skateboarding, soccer, frisbee, basketball and bicycle riding.
+You may not play sports in any public areas or hallways of any residential building, including, but not limited to in-line skating, skateboarding and bicycle riding.

-Health & Safety Inspections
+Health and Safety Inspections

-The Residence Life and Housing staff regularly conduct inspections of each area on campus.
+The Office of Campus Life regularly conducts inspections of each residential area on-campus.
 Student rooms are given a brief inspection during the fall and spring semesters.
 The purpose of these inspections is to provide the appropriate education and assist with correcting any health or safety concerns.
 Policy violations that are discovered during these inspections may be referred to the college's conduct system and prohibited items may be confiscated.
-Students with questions about these inspections should speak with Residence Life and Housing
+Students with questions about these inspections should speak with the Office of Campus Life.